11 Alberta small towns and cities that become magical in the winter

 View this post on Instagram

 It’s home to the world’s largest Ukrainian Easter egg, and Vegreville is so pretty in the winter.
-It’s full of rural Alberta charm, with farmers’ fields all around and wide open spaces galore (cue The Chicks’ Wide Open Spaces album during the drive out; it feels right).
+It’s full of rural Alberta charm, with farmers’ fields all around and wide open spaces galore (cue The Chicks’ Wide Open Spaces album during the drive out, it just feels right).
 There are some cute spots to check out for a bite to eat, and the massive egg pops even more when it’s against a snowy backdrop.

 Spruce Grove